How to Install The Bayview Roofing Collection

 STEP 5: Installing the Slate Shingles

 Bayview Slate Shingles are installed from left to right.
-The first course of shingles lock on to the eaves starter.
+The first course of shingles locks on to the eaves starter.
 Subsequent courses of shingles lock into place by sliding the bottom hook of each shingle into the top lock of the previous course.
-The generous width of the locks on the Slate shingle allow alignment of the course to ensure symmetry.
-Insert one stainless steel screw in the screw tab on the right end of the shingle and hook one shingle clip in the centre of the panel and fasten with a stainless steel screw.
+The generous width of the locks on the Slate shingle allows alignment of the course to ensure symmetry.
+Insert one stainless steel screw in the screw tab on the right end of the shingle and hook one shingle clip in the center of the panel and fasten with a stainless steel screw.
 (Diagram 5.3) Install the next shingle by hooking the left side lock onto the right side lock of the previous shingle and then slide the shingle upwards to lock into the previous row.

 Each course of shingles should be offset from the previous course using the offset mark in the top lock of the shingle.
 (Diagram 5.4) Other shingles can be locked in from there.
 Follow the same pattern for each course of shingles.

 STEP 5: Installing the Shingles

 Install with Rake Edge and J at gable - When the rake edge and rake J are used at a gable end each shingle that is inserted in the J needs to have the lower lock notched back 3/4” from the edge of the shingle.
 After you have cut the shingle to length and made the notch insert the shingle in the rake J and lock the shingle in place.
 Screw the shingle with Stainless Steel screws in the provided holes.